resiliencelab/resiliencelab.github.io/_pages/join.md

   - /join
 ---

 Our lab has an opening for a postdoc scholar to explore how dynamic species interactions shape food webs.
 Some familiarity with modelling and statistics is needed.
-This project will involve analysis of time series analysis with existing tools (sensu Sugihara et al 2012), as well as opportunities to pursue marine- or theory-focused research.
+This project will involve analysis of time series analysis with existing tools (rooted in [Sugihara et al 2012](https://www.science.org/doi/10.1126/science.1227079)), as well as opportunities to pursue marine- or theory-focused research.

 If you’re interested, please email Vadim a description of your research interests, goals for your postdoc, and a CV to start a conversation.

+&nbsp;

 For prospective graduate students: